 Tablas Island is an off-the-beaten-path destination in the Romblon Province, Philippines.
-There are so many fantastic things to do in Tablas Island including snorkeling in the marine sanctuary, free diving in the blue hole, epic waterfalls, unbeatable white sand beaches, island hopping and more!
+There are so many fantastic things to do on the island including snorkeling in the marine sanctuary, free diving in the blue hole, epic waterfalls, unbeatable white sand beaches, island hopping, and more!

-I recommend spending at least 4 or 5 days on Tablas Island to discover all of the best Tablas Island Tourist Spots!
+I recommend spending at least 4 or 5 days on Tablas Island to discover all of the best tourist spots!

-I have put together this complete travel guide of the 10 Best Things To Do In Tablas Island to help you craft together your own Tablas Island itinerary!
+I have put together this complete travel guide of the 10 Best Things To Do In Tablas Island to help you craft together your own itinerary!

-Also in this Tablas Island Travel Guide, I have included useful information on how to get to Tablas Island, where to stay in Tablas Island, getting around and the best time to visit.
+Also, at the bottom of this post, I have included useful information on how to get to Tablas, where to stay, how to get around, and the best time to visit.

 10 EPIC THINGS TO DO IN TABLAS ISLAND

 The first thing you’re going to want to do on Tablas Philippines is adventure to the beach to cool off.
 Aglicay Beach is arguably the best beach on the island to do exactly that, boasting turquoise waters, sugary white sands, tall coconut palms, and a panoramic viewpoint on top of the headland.